 The Pros And Cons Of Attempting DIY Pest Control

-• Bait can stop certain pests.
+- Bait can stop certain pests.
 Bait can be a great solution because it often attacks the source of pest problems, such as eliminating ant colonies.
 Unfortunately, there are many ways bait can fail.
-If you use protein bait on sugar ants, they won't take it.
+If you use protein bait on sugar ants, they won’t take it.
 If you put bait in a sunny area, it may become inert.
-If you apply too much bait, you may cause your ants to become bait averse.
+If you apply too much bait, you may cause your ants to become bait-averse.
 None of these are desirable results.

-• Some homeowners turn to essential oils for home pest control.
+- Some homeowners turn to essential oils for home pest control.
 Do these naturally derived oils work?
 Yes.
 But there are several drawbacks.
-You have to select a scent that works on the pests you're attempting to control.
+You have to select a scent that works on the pests you’re attempting to control.
 You have to apply these products frequently to maintain a level of deterrence.
 And some pests will put up with things that smell bad.
-Mosquitoes are good example.
+Mosquitoes are a good example.
 A female mosquito needs a blood meal for reproduction.
 She is highly motivated to bite you because reproduction is a critical need.
-Essential oils aren't likely to prevent mosquito bites for long.
+Essential oils aren’t likely to prevent mosquito bites for long.

 The primary benefit of hiring a professional is that professionals are trained individuals with on-the-job experience with common pests.
 Your technician is aware of the many ways pest control products may fail and will apply products according to field-tested strategies.